We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 • Frostbite - Direct contact with the vaporizing liquid during discharge can cause frostbite burns to the skin.

-Hazards created by exposure to halon also include:
+Hazardous effects created by exposure to halon include:

-• Central Nervous System (CNS) - Inhaling high concentrations of halon gas can cause dizziness, tingling in extremities and, in severe cases, unconsciousness.
+• Central Nervous System (CNS) Effects: Inhaling high concentrations of halon gas can cause dizziness, tingling in extremities and, in severe cases, unconsciousness.

-• Cardiovascular Effect - In some people, exposure to halon can cause an increased sensitivity of the heart to adrenaline resulting in irregular heartbeats and, in severe cases, heart attack.
+• Cardiovascular Effects: In some people, exposure to halon can cause an increased sensitivity of the heart to adrenaline resulting in irregular heartbeats and, in severe cases, heart attack.

 See the Fixed Extinguishing Systems Checklist.